CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 ```
 <br>

-### **2.** Clone GitHub Repositories
+### **2.** Clone GitHub Repository

-Once you have an SSH command terminal open to the EC2 instance for the launch pad, you need to clone two GitHub repositories by running the commands below:
+Once you have an SSH command terminal open to the EC2 instance for the launch pad, you need to clone the GitHub repository by running the commands below:

 ```
 cd /home/ec2-user